Everything You Want to Know About

-Electrochromic smart glass filters both the light and heat of solar rays.
+Electrochromic privacy glass filters both the light and heat of solar rays.
 The technology behind ECD differs from PDLC and SPD impacting both its opacity capabilities and transition time.

 ECD uses two electrodes to drive ionized particles from the “inside” of the glass (transparent) to the “outside” (opaque).
 Once the particles have moved, no current is required for them to stay at the current state.
 This impacts transition time to a gradual speed from its outdoor edges, inward and full transition can take several minutes or more, depending on the size of the glass.

-Electrochromic smart glass is ideal for exterior applications like energy-conserving windows, but not for privacy glass as it does not have the capability to turn completely opaque.
+Electrochromic switchable glass is ideal for exterior applications like energy-conserving windows, but not for privacy glass as it does not have the capability to turn completely opaque.

 Smart Glass Applications